boughanmiyoussef/holbertonschool-printf/README.md

 This project implements a custom printf function in C, providing functionality similar to the standard printf function available in the C standard library.

 Description
-The custom printf function is implemented in the _printf.c file, which serves as the main entry point for the printf functionality.
-It utilizes various helper functions to handle different format specifiers and print corresponding output.
+The custom printf function is implemented in the _printf function within the printf.c file.
+It accepts a format string along with optional arguments and prints formatted output to the standard output.

-Files
-main.h: Contains declarations of functions and structures necessary for the implementation of the custom printf function.

-handle_specifier.c: Implements the function responsible for handling format specifiers and invoking corresponding printer functions.

-my_char_printer.c: Implements the function to print a single character ('%c' specifier).

-my_int_printer.c: Implements the function to print integers ('%d' and '%i' specifiers).

-my_string_printer.c: Implements the function to print strings ('%s' specifier).

-my_reverse_string_printer.c: Implements the function to print strings in reverse ('%r' specifier).

-_putchar.c: Implements the function to write a character to the standard output.

-main.c: Contains test cases to demonstrate the usage of the custom printf function.

-Format Specifiers
+Format Specifiers:
-%c: Prints a single character.
-Corresponding function: my_char_printer.

-%d and %i: Prints signed integers.
-Corresponding function: my_int_printer.

-%s: Prints null-terminated strings.
-Corresponding function: my_string_printer.

-%r: Prints strings in reverse.
-Corresponding function: my_reverse_string_printer.
+%c: This specifier is used to print a single character.
+It expects an int argument which represents the ASCII value of the character to be printed.

+%s: The %s specifier is used to print strings.
+It expects a char * argument, which is the pointer to the string to be printed.

+%d and %i: Both %d and %i specifiers are used to print integers.
+They expect an int argument.

+%r: This is a custom specifier implemented in this project.
+It prints a string in reverse order.
+It expects a char * argument, which is the pointer to the string to be printed.

+%%: The %% specifier is used to print a literal % symbol.

+Each specifier corresponds to a specific printer function:

+%c corresponds to my_char_printer
+%s corresponds to my_string_printer
+%d and %i correspond to my_int_printer
+%r corresponds to my_reverse_string_printer
+%% is handled directly within the _printf function.